nodejs/node/doc/api/http.markdown

 Emitted when the request has been aborted by the client.
 This event is only emitted on the first call to `abort()`.

+### Event: 'checkExpectation'

+`function (request, response) { }`

+Emitted each time a request with an http Expect header is received, where the value is not 100-continue.
+If this event isn't listened for, the server will automatically respond with a 417 Expectation Failed as appropriate.

+Note that when this event is emitted and handled, the `request` event will not be emitted.

 ### Event: 'connect'

 `function (response, socket, head) { }`